-The United States (U.S.) Marine Corps has prepared a Revised Draft Environmental Impact Statement (EIS) in accordance with the National Environmental Policy Act (NEPA).
+The United States (U.S.) Marine Corps has prepared a Final Environmental Impact Statement (EIS) in accordance with the National Environmental Policy Act (NEPA).
 NEPA is a law that requires federal agencies to analyze the potential environmental impacts of their proposals and provides opportunity for the public to provide input on the environmental analysis.
 An EIS is the most detailed analysis prescribed by regulations implementing NEPA.

 The purpose of the Proposed Action is to reduce joint training deficiencies for U.S. Armed Forces in the Indo-Pacific area of operations.
 The Proposed Action is needed to enable U.S. Armed Forces to meet their individual mandates in Title 10 to be trained and equipped to protect U.S. national security.